 The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Bernstein can put you in touch with a Mohel (ritual circumciser) and help the parents understand the ceremony.
+Rabbi Joseph can put you in touch with a Mohel (ritual circumciser) and help the parents understand the ceremony.

 Baby Naming/Simchat Bat

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
-Rabbi Bernstein can help you think through and design this ceremony, which can take place at the synagogue, on a Shabbat.
+Rabbi Joseph can help you think through and design this ceremony, which can take place at the synagogue, on a Shabbat.

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandments, you commit yourself to be proud membership in our ancient people.
-Contact Rabbi Bernstein to plan for your event.
+Contact Rabbi Joseph to plan for your event.
 In 2005, ten women at Bet Aviv celebrated their B’not Mitzvot together.
 Six adult congregants studied with Rabbi Bernstein for over a year to prepare for their B’nai Mitzvah, held in November 2016.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shiva (days of mourning).
-Rabbi Bernstein will instruct you on these and other rituals.
+Rabbi Joseph will instruct you on these and other rituals.
 We can also perform the funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
 We can also arrange lay leaders for one or more Shiva services.
 See our Funeral and shiva policy by clicking here for more details.

 SPONSORING AN ONEG